LeBron James passes Kareem Abdul-Jabbar’s all-time minutes mark for latest NBA record

 — Yahoo Sports (@YahooSports) November 28, 2023

-Karl Malone is third on the list with more than 62,700 minutes played.
-Longtime Lakers star Kobe Bryant is fourth, and former Dallas Mavericks big man Dirk Nowitzki is fifth on the list.
+Karl Malone is third on the list, with more than 62,700 minutes played.
+Longtime Lakers star Kobe Bryant is fourth, and former Dallas Mavericks big man Dirk Nowitzki is fifth.
 Chris Paul is the closest active player to James on the all-time minutes list, though he’s at No. 28 with just more than 47,700 minutes played.
-Kevin Durant is the only other active player inside the top 50.
+Kevin Durant is the only other active player in the top 50.

-James was already the all-time minutes leader in the postseason.
-He’s played 11,654 playoff minutes, well ahead of Tim Duncan’s 9,370.
-The next closest active player on that list is Durant at No. 19 with 6,725 minutes.
+James was already the all-time NBA minutes leader in the postseason.
+He has played 11,654 playoff minutes, well ahead of Tim Duncan’s 9,370.
+The next active player on that list is Durant at No. 19, with 6,725 minutes.

 James surpassed Abdul-Jabbar’s all-time scoring record last season in an emotional moment at Crypto.com Arena.
 He entered Monday’s game with 39,060 career points.

 James, who will turn 39 next month, is in the middle of his 21st season in the league and his sixth with the Lakers.
 He’s averaging 25.5 points, eight rebounds and 6.6 assists so far this season.
-James has played just shy of 34 minutes per game, too, which is close to his career average despite him being more than two decades into his playing career.
+James has played just shy of 34 minutes per game, too, which is close to his career average, despite his being more than two decades into his career.

-The Lakers were 10-7 headed into Monday’s game at the Wells Fargo Center in Philadelphia, and they've won four of their last five games.
+The 76ers cruised to the dominant, 44-point win behind a 30-point triple-double from Joel Embiid despite him not playing at all in the fourth quarter.
+They led the entire second half and held the Lakers to 14 points in the fourth quarter en route to what was their 12th win of the season.

+"I mean they made a lot of 3s, we didn't, and they beat the s**t out of us," Lakers guard Austin Reaves said, via ESPN.

+James had a team-high 18 points for the Lakers and added five assists while shooting 8-of-12 from the field.
+The Lakers are 10-8 on the season, and they've won four of their past six games.
+James left the game with more than eight minutes left in the fourth quarter, when the Lakers were down by 27 points.

-Though James’ career is rapidly nearing its end, he’s still playing at an incredibly high level.
-Both his minutes and points record, regardless of how this season or the rest of his career ends, are sure to stand for a long, long time.
+Although James’ career is rapidly nearing its end, he’s still playing at an incredibly high level.
+Both his minutes and points records, regardless of how this season and the rest of his career play out, are sure to stand for a long, long time.